tjbencomo/col11a1-manuscript/README.md

 # col11a1-manuscript
 Code for "Increased neoplastic invasion by non-cell autonomous mutant collagen COL11A1" by Lee et. al. 2020

+## Data
+Mutation data for all 100 SCCs can be downloaded [here](https://drive.google.com/drive/folders/18HBfLd9vzNsC02caiXsDaw7GHDo7VOcx?usp=sharing).
+The mutations are stored in a gzip compressed MAF formatted file.
+Any code that refers to `mutations.maf.gz` is referencing this file.
+See below for details on how this file was generated.

 ## Analyses and Figures
 The `src/` folder contains scripts to reproduce  analyses and figures.
 Most filenames correspond to their associated figure.
 Survival analyses, including Figures 3C